corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-cordapp-custom-serializers.md

 * `ExampleSerializer` is the actual serializer that will be loaded by the framework to serialize instances of the `Example` type.
-* `ExampleSerializer.Proxy`, in the Kotlin example, and `ExampleProxy` in the Java example, is the intermediate representation used by the framework to represent instances of `Example` within the wire format.
+* `ExampleSerializer.Proxy`, in the Kotlin example, and `ExampleProxy`, in the Java example, is the intermediate representation used by the framework to represent instances of `Example` within the wire format.

 ## The Proxy Object